Michelle Personette, Executive Director

-Michelle Personette is the Executive Director of the Challenger Learning Center, a K-12 STEM outreach facility of the FAMU-FSU College of Engineering.
-She began her career working on promotions and marketing in the Entertainment & Tourism industries, developing campaigns for The Florida Everblades (an ECHL hockey team), Florida Gulf Coast University Office of Recreation and Leisure Services, Universal Orlando, Holiday Inn Family Suites and others.
+Michelle Personette is the Executive Director of the Challenger Learning Center, the K-12 STEM (Science, Technology, Engineering, and Mathematics) outreach facility of the Florida A&M University – Florida State University College of Engineering.
+In this role, Michelle oversees all aspects of the Center’s operation, including the operation of the facility, fiscal management, fundraising, as well as marketing and public relations.
+Michelle previously served as the Center’s Marketing, Sales and Communications Manager and in that role planned the pre-opening promotions, marketing, group sales and fundraising efforts of the center.
+Michelle began her career working on promotions and marketing in the entertainment & tourism industries, developing campaigns for The Florida Everblades (an ECHL hockey team), Florida Gulf Coast University Office of Recreation and Leisure Services, Universal Orlando, Holiday Inn Family Suites and others.
 She received much of her fiscal experience while working for the University of Central Florida College of Arts and Sciences in the Budget Office.
-When Michelle moved to Tallahassee in 2011, she was hired as the Challenger Learning Center’s marketing, sales and communications manager and in that role planned the pre-opening promotions, marketing, group sales and fundraising efforts of the center.
-In 2005, she was promoted to the center’s executive director and currently oversees all aspects of the Center’s operation.
-Michelle has a bachelor’s degree in English from Florida Gulf Coast University and her master’s degree in mass communication with a concentration in advertising and public relations from the University of Central Florida.
-Michelle is a graduate of Leadership Tallahassee, Class of 25 and is a current or former board member of the Girl Scout Council of the Florida Panhandle, Tallahassee Convention and Visitors Bureau, Kleman Plaza Design & Review Board and others.
+Michelle has a bachelor’s degree in English from Florida Gulf Coast University and a master’s degree in mass communication with a concentration in advertising and public relations from the University of Central Florida.
+Michelle is a graduate of Leadership Tallahassee, Class of 25 and volunteers her time writing and reviewing grant applications for the Community Human Service Partnership, Community Redevelopment Agency and Visit Tallahassee.
+Michelle is also a current or former board member of the Tallahassee-Leon County Tourist Development Council, Council on the Status of Women and Girls, The Village Square, Girl Scout Council of the Florida Panhandle, Tallahassee Convention and Visitors Bureau, Kleman Plaza Design & Review Board and others.

 Susan Borland received her bachelor’s degree in Health Education and began her masters degree in Science Education at SUNY Cortland and continued her masters program at SUNY Stony Brook.
 She has over 20 years experience teaching science in New York and Florida.
 She began her career with the Challenger Learning Center in Tallahassee in February 1999 and was involved in all aspects of planning of the center.
 Susan has had extensive experience in curriculum and workshop development.
 She currently serves as Education Manager of the center and is involved in curriculum planning and alignment to standards, workshop preparation and delivery, camp coordination, grant writing and all facets of managing the education department.
 In addition to her duties at the Challenger Learning Center of Tallahassee, Susan serves on the Network Council and as a mentor for the Challenger Center for Space Science Education network.
 She served as a member of the Challenger Center for Space Science Education board from 2012-2015 and was one of the 2008 Children’s Champions for Kids Incorporated of the Big Bend.